neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 Hierarchical Reinforcement Learning to solve Minimizing the Average Age of View (MAAV) Problem

 ### TODO

 - [ ] Work on Agents
-    - [ ] Save NN input and output tensor into self.parameters
+    - [ ] combined_action function realization
-- [ ] Work on Replay Buffer
+- [ ] Work on Configuration
-    - [ ] Compass experiences to save GPU RAM
+    - [ ] Reorganize parameters in config according to HMAIMD_Agent
 - [ ] Work on VehicularNetworkEnv
     - [ ] Service time add into sensor node state
     - [ ] Trajectories related, such as define global trajectory within the experiment, and add trajectory predicted time in experiment parameters
     - [ ] Transfer NN output to action
     - [ ] Init and update NN input and output
+- [ ] Work on Replay Buffer
+    - [ ] Compass experiences to save GPU RAM

 ### Done ✓